haskellweekly/haskellweekly/data/newsletter/issue-195.markdown

   > I'm pleased to announce that the results for the Haskell.org committee nominations are in, and voting has completed.

 - [Why Dhall advertises the absence of Turing-completeness](http://www.haskellforall.com/2020/01/why-dhall-advertises-absence-of-turing.html) by Gabriel Gonzalez
-  > Several people have asked why I make a big deal out of the Dhall configuration language being “total” (i.e. not Turing-complete) and this post will summarize the two main reasons.
+  > Several people have asked why I make a big deal out of the Dhall configuration language being "total" (i.e. not Turing-complete) and this post will summarize the two main reasons.

 ## Packages of the week